ellie-k-nam/lucy_editor/README.md

 );
 ```

-Note that `Re-Editor` is only a lightweight editor and does not have the IDE dynamic syntax analysis, so the code prompts and completion have many limitations.
+Note that `Lucy_Editor` is only a lightweight editor and does not have the IDE dynamic syntax analysis, so the code prompts and completion have many limitations.
 You can refer to the code in `example` to implement a simple code prompt and completion.

 ## Used By

-`Re-Editor` has been extensively practiced in the Reqable project.
+`Lucy_Editor` has been extensively practiced in the Reqable project.
 You are welcome to download [Reqable](https://reqable.com/download) to experience it.

 ![](arts/art02.png)